-If your children are anything like mine, odds are they will dip anything and everything in ranch if given the option.
-Vegetables are much better with a dollop of ranch, and even though my children really like vegetables, they are a much easier sell if I serve them with some ranch on the side.
+If your children are anything like mine, odds are they will dip anything and everything in ranch dressing if given the option.
+Vegetables are much better with a dollop of ranch, and even though my children like vegetables, they are a much easier sell if I serve them with some ranch on the side.
 The problem is, most ranch dressings or dips that you can buy at the grocery store are filled with…well, let’s just say stuff that I don’t want to serve on the side of anything I give to my kids.

 So…we have a problem, but as with most things, there is a solution.